 In New York City, violent crimes occur at higher rates in areas of concentrated disadvantage, including public housing developments.
 In 2014, the Mayor’s Action Plan for Neighborhood Safety (MAP) was launched, a partnership between the Mayor’s Office of Criminal Justice, the New York City Housing Authority (NYCHA), the police, and residents from 15 high-crime public housing developments.12The City of New York, Office of the Mayor.
 Making New York City’s neighborhoods and housing developments safer.
 Press Release.
 July 8, 2014. http://on.nyc.gov/1lUR46o.
 One element of the plan focused on the critical need for enhanced security lighting.
 Temporary lighting was installed in all 15 developments, and the city has since

 installed improved permanent lighting in many of them to illuminate pathways, public areas, and doorways.
-The program led to a 5 percent reduction in felony crimes overall, including a 12 percent reduction in assault, homicide, and weapons crimes outdoors at night.13Chalfin A, Hansen B, Parker L, Lerner J. University of Chicago Crime Lab New York.
+A 2017 randomized control trial in New York City found that adding one additional outdoor light per square city block reduces nighttime outdoor assault, homicide, and weapon crimes by 12 percent over a six month period.13Chalfin A, Hansen B, Parker L, Lerner J. University of Chicago Crime Lab New York.
 The impact of street lighting on crime in New York City public housing.
 Published 2017. https://bit.ly/2IkCxax.
-Similar programs in Atlanta, Milwaukee, Kansas City, and Fort Worth have been associated with reductions in crime.14Clarke RV.
+Similar programs in Atlanta, Milwaukee, Kansas City, and Fort Worth have been implemented as well.14Clarke RV.
 The Center for Problem-Oriented Policing.
 Improving street lighting to reduce crime in residential areas.
 Response Guide No. 8.
 Published 2008.